Bomber (novel)

 Bomber is a novel by Len Deighton that was published in the United Kingdom in 1970.
-It is the fictionalised account of "the events relating to the last flight of an RAF Bomber over Germany on the night of June 31st, 1943", a deliberately impossible date, in which an RAF bombing raid on the Ruhr area of western Germany goes wrong.
+It is the fictionalised account of "the events relating to the last flight of an RAF Bomber over Germany on the night of June 31st, 1943", a deliberately non-existent date, in which an RAF bombing raid on the Ruhr area of western Germany goes wrong.
 In each chapter, the plot is advanced by seeing the progress of the day through the eyes of protagonists on both sides of the conflict.

 Bomber was the first novel to be written on a word processor, the IBM MT/ST.